 The Center for Measuring University Performance (the Center) is an independent organization which currently resides at Arizona State University and the University of Massachusetts Amherst, with support from the University of Florida Foundation and the University at Buffalo.
 The staff and advisors from various universities, including UF, are responsible for compiling and publishing data for universities through their Annual Report of Top American Research Universities (TARU).
-The data for Metric 9b, Number of Faculty Awards, was compiled by the BOG from the TARU to document the number of faculty awards for UF and FSU.
+The data for Metric 9b, Number of Faculty Awards, was compiled by the BOG from the TARU to calculate the metric.

 We interviewed the UF staff member who served as a volunteer of the center and was responsible for compiling some data used in the TARU.
 Based on this interview and information provided by the Center, the number of faculty awards was compiled by utilizing web-based directories of awarding institutions and agencies.
 The volunteer was responsible for gathering and compiling the award information from some of the grant and fellowship programs including National Institute of Health MERIT (NIH), National Science Foundation CAREER awards, and the Presidential Early Career Awards for Scientists and Engineers (PECASE).
+We noted that the process to compile the data had not changed from the previous year.

 To verify the accuracy of the awards reported we traced the supporting documentation to the web-based directories of the awarding institutions.
 The number of awards identified in the support was in agreement with the reporting institution.
-The data collected was placed by our volunteer in a shared drive and compiled by the research director and staff at the University of Buffalo.
+The data collected was placed by the volunteer in a shared drive and compiled by the research director and staff at the University of Buffalo.
 The remaining processes performed to create the TARU was considered an independent report with objective data for which we determined no further work was necessary.